-HBO confirmed on October 11 that the series will return on Sunday, January 13.
-The show will air on Sunday at 9 p.m. (which is HBO’s prestige spot typically reserved for shows like Game of Thrones and Westworld) and run for eight episodes.
+HBO confirmed in October 2018 that the series will return on Sunday, January 13, 2019.
+The show aired on Sunday at 9 p.m.
+(HBO’s prestige spot typically reserved for shows like Game of Thrones and Westworld) and ran for eight episodes.

-The first two episodes will air back-to-back on January 13 followed by a single episode each proceeding Sunday at the same time on HBO, HBO NOW, and HBO GO.
+The first two episodes aired back-to-back on January 13, followed by a single episode each proceeding Sunday simultaneously on HBO, HBO NOW, and HBO GO.

-Who are the cast and director for True Detective Season 3?
+Who were the cast and director for True Detective Season 3?

 The star this time is Mahershala Ali (Luke Cage, Moonlight) in the role of state police detective Wayne Hays.
-He’ll be joined by Stephen Dorff, who plays a state investigator; Carmen Ejogo, a teacher with a connection to a mysterious crime; and Ray Fisher as Hays’ son, Freddy Burns.
+He was joined by Stephen Dorff, who plays a state investigator; Carmen Ejogo, a teacher connected to a mysterious crime; and Ray Fisher as Hays’ son, Freddy Burns.

-Aside from Ali there aren’t a lot of huge stars in the True Detective Season 3 cast, which has typically been one of the shows biggest draws.
+Aside from Ali, there aren’t many huge stars in the True Detective Season 3 cast, which has typically been one of the show's biggest draws.
 However, the actor has already proven who can plot serious roles in Oscar-winning movies like Moonlight while also hamming it up as a Marvel villain in Luke Cage.
 So HBO likely has high hopes that his presence will be enough to convince people to watch.

 Is there a trailer for True Detective Season 3